jurentie/old_portfolio/_posts/2018-09-26-fixing-git-history.markdown

 ## Step 1: Copy Current State of repository

 In order to fix the history but retain the edits made up to this point, it is best to clone the repository to a safe back up location.
-This will be helpful in returning the repository to its current state without the issues present.
+This will be helpful in returning the repository to its current state after fixing any issues, which is outlined later in this post.
 It might be best to create a backup and save it to a USB, CD, or other external device.
-It is also possible to simply copy the repository to a separate folder located elsewhere on a local machine.
+It is also possible to copy the repository to a separate folder located elsewhere on a local machine, to be extra cautious.
 The decision of how securely to back up the repository will depend on how important it is to have a backup of the data.

 ## Step 2: Reset history

-Once the current state of the repository is sufficiently backed up, it is safe to reset the history in the repository back to the merge before the commit with an issue.
+Once the current state of the repository is sufficiently backed up, it is safe to being making changes to history.
+I decided it was best to reset the history in the repository back to the merge before the commit with an issue.
 There may be more efficient ways of editing the exact commit with problems, but this is the best solution I have managed to find.

 Before Reset:
 ![Merge Before Issue](https://github.com/jurentie/pictures/blob/master/pictures/previous-merge.png?raw=true)

 &nbsp; &nbsp;

 In the example above, the previous merge before these commits is the commit with the hash `4a3e0c3`.
-This is where to reset history to.
+This is where I want to reset the history to.
 To do this use the following command:

 `$ git reset --hard 4a3e0c3`